datawire/ambassador-docs/docs/emissary/2.1/topics/install/upgrade/helm/emissary-2.0/emissary-2.1.md

   upgrade instructions</a>.
 </Alert>

-Since $productName$'s configuration is entirely stored in Kubernetes resources, no special process is necessary to upgrade $productName$.
+Since $productName$'s configuration is entirely stored in Kubernetes resources, upgrading between minor versions is straightforward.

 Migration is a two-step process:

 1. **Install new CRDs.**

    Before installing $productName$ $version$ itself, you need to update the CRDs in your cluster; Helm will not do this for you.
-This will allow supporting `getambassador.io/v2` resources as well as `getambassador.io/v3alpha1`; it is mandatory.
+This is mandatory during any upgrade of $productName$.

    ```
    kubectl apply -f https://app.getambassador.io/yaml/emissary/$version$/emissary-crds.yaml